MARY LOUISE KELLY, Host:

 MARA LIASSON: Richard Land's credentials as a leading evangelical conservative are impeccable.
 He heads the public policy arm of the Southern Baptist Convention.
 And from that influential perch, he's been urging his fellow conservatives to rethink their opposition to a comprehensive immigration overhaul.

-And if the new conservative coalition is going to be a governing coalition, it's going to have to have a significant number of Hispanics in it.
+D: And if the new conservative coalition is going to be a governing coalition, it's going to have to have a significant number of Hispanics in it.
 That's dictated by demographics.
 And you don't get large numbers of Hispanics to support you when you're engaged in anti-Hispanic immigration rhetoric.

 LIASSON: Last week, when President Obama gave his speech on immigration, Land was in the audience.
 In fact, he had urged the president to make the speech.
 Mr. Obama called on both parties to rise above petty politics to fix the country's broken immigration system.
 Land says that will be very hard because there's short-term political advantage for both parties in doing nothing.

-Mr. LAND: Democrats, because it scares Hispanics who can vote into voting for them, and they can convince them Republicans are anti-Hispanic; and Republicans, because they look at these polls that show that 70 percent of Americans support the Arizona law.
+LOUISE KELLY: Democrats, because it scares Hispanics who can vote into voting for them, and they can convince them Republicans are anti-Hispanic; and Republicans, because they look at these polls that show that 70 percent of Americans support the Arizona law.
 And they say, you know, we can win with this in November.
 And my argument is, politicians think about the next election; statesmen think about the next generation.

 LIASSON: But even if Republicans are thinking only of the next election, or the next few elections, Land says, the lessons of history should compel them to think again.

-Mr. LAND: The people who have been anti-immigration have lost every one of these arguments.
+LOUISE KELLY: The people who have been anti-immigration have lost every one of these arguments.
 They lost it with the Irish in the 1830s and '40s, and turned them into Democrats for three generations.
 They lost it with the Italians in the 1890s and the early part of the 20th century, and turned the Italians into Democrats for three generations.
 I mean, you know, do they want to do it with the Hispanics, too?

-State Senator JONATHAN PATON (Republican, Arizona): Well, I guess my response to that is, as far as the survival of the Republican Party is concerned, I'm more concerned with the survival of my state.
+LOUISE KELLY: Well, I guess my response to that is, as far as the survival of the Republican Party is concerned, I'm more concerned with the survival of my state.

 LIASSON: That's state Senator Jonathan Paton, one of the Republicans running for Congress in the 8th district of Arizona.
 He voted for his state's new immigration law in the state legislature.
 As for the federal government, he says: